imissyouso/textmagic-rest-python/docs/TextMagicApi.md

 # **delete_custom_field**
 > delete_custom_field(id)

-Delete a single custom field.
+Delete a custom field

+> When a custom field is deleted, all the information that was added to contacts under this custom field will also be lost.

 ### Example
 ```python